 - If possible, see if your budget will allow you to start paying back loans while still in school.

-Checklist #3: Logistical Preparation
+Checklist #3: Logistical preparation

 With your mind and your wallet set right, it’s time to get your brain in college preparation mode.
 The actual process of leaving your family home, moving into your dorm, gathering all your supplies, meeting new people, attending welcome events, and getting to classes on time can be stressful.

-- Tour the dorms before move in.
+- Tour the dorms before move-in day, if possible.

-- Contact your roommate WAY ahead of time and decide who’s bringing what.
+- Contact your roommate way ahead of time and decide who’s bringing what.